-It is responsibility to inform the Office Manager or Family Outreach Coordinator immediately if there is a change in mailing address, telephone numbers or emergency contact names.
+It is the responsibility of parents/guardians to inform the Office Manager or Family Outreach Coordinator immediately if there is a change in mailing address, telephone numbers or emergency contact names.
 Keeping our records up to date helps us to ensure your child’s safety and success.
 The school cannot assume responsibility for missed communications in the event that the contact information is misreported or not updated by the parent or guardian.

 Withdrawal Process

-In the event that a parent/guardian decides to withdraw their student from , our staff will strive to provide the smoothest transition to enroll in the new school.
+In the event that a parent/guardian decides to withdraw their student from LALPA, our staff will strive to provide the smoothest transition to enroll in the new school.

-encourages parents to first schedule an appointment with the Principal to discuss the reasons for withdrawal by means of an exit interview.
+LALPA encourages parents to first schedule an appointment with the Principal to discuss the reasons for withdrawal by means of an exit interview.

 Student will need to bring all textbooks and other school property on their last day of attendance to be checked in to clear student account.